allisonznl/allisonznl.github.io/_posts/2020-09-29-graph-search-algorithms2.md

 hidden: false
 ---

-This is a collection of algorithms programmed in an Artificial Intelligence class.
-While relatively simple, these algorithms form the foundations of many more sophisticated techniques for optimization.
-Uniform Cost Search, and A star.
-The algorithms are demonstrated on a weighted undirected graph of connected cities, as well as a maze that is represented as a matrix of binary values.
+This is the second set of a series of graph search algorithms I will examine.
+These algorithms improve upon BFS and DFS to create more efficient and powerful search methods.
+Here, two informed graph search methods-Uniform Cost Search and A star-will be described and programmed.
+The algorithms are demonstrated on two different weighted undirected graphs and to find the optimal path on a maze-like map.

 ## Uniform Cost Search
 ```